 2020 was hard for everyone, but if I’m being honest, 2021 was harder for me personally.
 My mom’s passing was really difficult, and there were days when all the motivation tricks in the world couldn’t help.
 I remember people telling me to “be kind to myself” for the next year or so, and that’s so wise.
 My “to do” list will still be there.
 No one cared if I was productive or not on one day.
 I needed a nap, so I took a nap.
 My body was tired, so I rested.
 On those days, I told myself to pick just one task.
 One.
 Sometimes that task was something I would have done anyway, like walking the dogs.
 Great.
 I walked the dogs that day.
 That’s all I needed to do that day.
 I was good.

-Sometimes, being kind to yourself looks like giving yourself permission to take a break from the “have tos.”
-Sometimes, it looks like eliminating the pressure of making sure everything is perfect.
-Sometimes, it looks like getting everything done on your to do list because that is what makes you feel great!
+Sometimes, being kind to yourself looks like giving yourself permission to take a break from the “have to’s.”
+Occasionally, it looks like eliminating the pressure of making sure everything is perfect.
+Other times, it looks like getting everything done on your to do list because that is what makes you feel great!
 And sometimes, like maybe right now, it looks like watching a little Netflix with your pup and feeling ok about that too.